 You can also be on the lookout for foreign area codes, including the following: 284, 473, 664, 649, 767, 849 and 876.

-Sometimes, scammers spoof a local number, or even your own number, to get you to place a return call to foreign shores.
+Sometimes, phone call scams spoof a local number, or even your own number, to get you to place a return call to foreign shores.
 If you unknowingly return a scammer’s phone call, look for a plus sign ahead of the area code, which shows you’re placing an international call.
 If you see a plus sign, hang up immediately.

-If you’re targeted by this scam, follow these steps:
+If you’re targeted by phone call scams, follow these steps: